No Tags Found!

 From India, Kochi

-This is the issue when Pay roll is processed from CTC.
-In CTC everything is included (gratuity also ) .
-Therefore in earning side at CTC Gratuity is appearing and in deduction side it is deducted as it is not payable with monthly salary.
+This is the issue when payroll is processed from CTC.
+In CTC, everything is included (gratuity also).
+Therefore, on the earning side at CTC, gratuity appears, and on the deduction side, it is deducted as it is not payable with the monthly salary.

-Whether Gratuity is paid by Insurance or by the Company , it has nothing to do.
+Whether gratuity is paid by insurance or by the company, it has nothing to do with it.

-Payment of gratuity will be as per PG Act i.e 5 years continuous service.
+Payment of gratuity will be as per the PG Act, i.e., 5 years of continuous service.

 From India, New Delhi

-Yes, this is the main concern these days the companies who do not care for there employees neither motivate them and treat employees as a liability, they usually follow this trend.
+Yes, this is the main concern these days: the companies who do not care for their employees, neither motivate them, nor treat employees as a liability, usually follow this trend.

-These companies at the time of joining the employees shows them the higher CTC but as the employee is not much knowledgeable in the area thinks that the CTC is good but he does not know Gratuity is payable as per the Gratuity Act (after 5 years).
+These companies, at the time of joining, show the employees the higher CTC.
+However, as the employee may not be very knowledgeable in the area, they may think the CTC is good without realizing that Gratuity is payable as per the Gratuity Act (after 5 years).

-But, yes the respective Labour Departments should give the guidelines to the organisations in this area.
+The respective Labor Departments should provide guidelines to organizations in this area.

-Hence, if you think you have nothing to do with the company that you have left you can file a recovery suit against the directors of the company and do not approach to the respective Labour Department.
+Hence, if you believe you have nothing to do with the company you have left, you can file a recovery suit against the directors of the company and avoid approaching the respective Labor Department.

 From India, New Delhi